cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_08.rst

 | Definition: (one's bearings) awareness of one's position relative to one's surroundings.
 | Usage: he rose unsteadily to his feet and tried to get his bearings.
 |
-| idiosyncrasy
+| idiosyncratic, idiosyncrasy
-| idiosyscratic
-| Definition: a mode of behavior or way of thought peculiar to an individual.
-| Usage: one of his little idiosyncrasies was always preferring to be in the car first.
 | Definition: a distinctive or peculiar feature or characteristic of a place or thing.
 | Usage: the idiosyncrasies of the prison system.
-| Usage: she emerged as one of the great, idiosyncratic talents of the nineties.
+| Usage: she emerged as one of the greatest idiosyncratic talents of the Nineties.
 |
 | deportment
 | Definition: a person's behavior or manners.